 Public Goods carries a wide range of food, cleaning products, and other home goods in tasteful, minimalist packaging.
 These products are generally quite high quality, but the catch is that to preserve their relatively low cost, they can't make the same strides toward zero-waste that some other stores in this list do.

-Their products' low cost also come with the caveat that a $79/year membership is required.
-Disclaimer: I don't pay that fee, thanks to having participated in one of their Kickstarters.
+For the best pricing, a $65/year membership is required.
+Disclaimer: I have a lifetime membership that I don't have to keep paying for, thanks to having participated in one of their Kickstarters.
 It's probably worth it only if you like enough of their products to source a lot of your household from them.

 Some specific reviews of some of their items: